 Boy Scouts bring budding parklet to bloom over Berkeleya s upper Solano Avenue

+The new parklet, near Zachary's Pizza and Pegasus Books, widens the sidewalk and provides a place to sit and observe.
 Myles Halpern from the Berkeley's Boy Scout Troop 6, works on one of the trash boxes as part of a new parklet on Solano Avenue in Berkeley, Calif., Saturday, May 13, 2017.
-The parklet is being built by the boys scouts under the direction of Eagle Scout candidate Emmet Hegarty.

 Comments